Start planning your trip

 Halloween is not widely celebrated in Japan, but there are opportunities to dress up and experience a spooky holiday spirit in the evening.

 Universal Studios Japan hosts Halloween Horror Nights, where visitors can enter a zombie-filled world in the evening.
-Shibuya attracts thousands of people in costume around the Scramble Crossing and major shopping areas.
 Osaka's Amemura area is also filled with locals and visitors dressed up.

 For daytime amusement, try Tokyo Disneyland or DisneySea, as both parks allow guests to come dressed as their favorite Disney character.
 The parks are also decorated with a seasonal motif, has special food and souvenirs, and features Halloween-themed shows.
-The events in 2019 run from September 10 to October 31.
+Halloween events can be enjoyed in Japan until October 31.

 There are also a number of limited-edition Halloween sweets at convenience stores and supermarkets to add to the fun.